EDUCBA Logo

 Conclusion

 Guruvayur Temple is a famous pilgrimage that several Hindus from different parts of the country visit.
-Many tourists visit the temple during festivals, like Shri Krishna Janmashtami, Kumbham Utsavam, and Guruvayur Ekadasi.
+Many tourists visit the temple during festivals like Shri Krishna Janmashtami, Kumbham Utsavam, and Guruvayur Ekadasi.
 Other deities present in the temple are Ganapathi, Bhagavathi, and Ayyappan.
-One of the most popular facts about this temple is that in the Guruvayur temple, they prohibit the entry of non-Hindus.
+One of the most popular facts about this temple is that in the Guruvayur temple, they prohibit non-Hindus entry.
 However, plan a trip to this amazing Hindu shrine to learn more about this temple.

 Recommended Articles